-- Follow Thru – Shows how much a person wants structure and processes to get from start to finish.
+- Follow Thru – This shows how much a person wants structure and processes to get from start to finish.
 Some people are more inclined to bypass systems to get things done, but someone who scores high in Follow Thru would be heavily process-driven and prefer to work out systems to get from start to finish.

-- Quickstart – Measures how likely someone is to take risks, whether that be by innovating, experimenting or improvising.
+- Quickstart – Measures how likely someone is to take risks, whether that be by innovating, experimenting, or improvising.
 If you score low here, you’ll be more inclined to stick with tried and true plans.
 Many entrepreneurs score high in Quickstart.

 - Implementor – Measures how we work with physical space.
 Do like to work with your hands, or can you see in your mind’s eye how physical objects work together.